dldyou/TetrisAI/README.md

 # TetrisAI
-if you press '0' -> start new model else -> get before model & continue
+press '0': start with new model / else keys: start with before model and continue learning